grannycart/by-sound-alone_source/beta-manuscript/8_Chapter.md

 "That sounds to me like the _Gnat_ would have to be directly under them, release the mine, and have it go off almost immediately.
 How are we surviving that Hemi?"

 "Not quite.
 I will set the arming timer.
-We can leave the mine under their path, and if I get the timer right, the weapon will arm just as the middle of the sub passes over it --- and detonate immediately.
+We can leave the mine under their path, and if I get the timing correct, the weapon will arm just as the middle of the sub passes over it --- and detonate immediately.
 We would have a few minutes at least to move the _Gnat_ to safety, probably to the surface again."

 "You can calculate the timing that precisely?"